 Aspirations in Computing is a talent development initiative designed to increase female participation in technology careers by providing encouragement, visibility, community, leadership opportunities, scholarships, and internships to aspiring technically inclined young women.
 Since 2007, NCWIT has inducted more than 2,500 young women into the Aspirations in Computing community and is helping to usher these women into technology careers.

-AspireIT is a middle school outreach program that matches NCWIT Award for Aspirations in Computing recipients with participating Academic Alliance or K-12 Alliance members to create and run computing-related outreach programs for middle school girls — such as after-school programs, summer camps, clubs, or weekend conferences.
+AspireIT is a middle school outreach program that matches NCWIT Award for Aspirations in Computing recipients with participating not for profit Academic Alliance, K-12 Alliance or Affinity Group Alliance members to create and run computing-related outreach programs for middle school girls — such as after-school programs, summer camps, clubs, or weekend conferences.
 Inspired by the desire of young women in computing to "pay it forward," AspireIT aims to employ a "near-peer" approach that provides middle school girls with a positive, sustained experience of learning and creating computing alongside their peers in high school and college.
 AspireIT is supported by Google, Intel, and Northrop Grumman.

 The NCWIT Academic Alliance Seed Fund awards members of NCWIT's Academic Alliance with start-up funds (up to $10,000 per project) to develop and implement initiatives for recruiting or retaining women in computing and IT.
 To-date, 39 member organizations have received a total of $465,450 over the first ten rounds.
 We thank Microsoft Research for their support of the Seed Fund.